AdobeDocs/genstudio.en/help/user-guide/references/overview.md

 ## Brand validation

-In collaboration with generative AI functionality, Brands, Products, and Personas play a crucial role in ensuring that all of your GenStudio content aligns with your brand identity.
+In collaboration with the generative AI functionality, Brands, Products, and Personas play a crucial role in ensuring that all of your GenStudio content aligns with your brand identity.
 GenStudio conducts brand validation on various brand aspects, including:

 * **Customer-specific** - Brand guidelines
 * **Channel platform** - Copy guidelines